keboola/developers-docs/extend/generic-extractor/mappings.md

 The `mappings` configuration is a deeply nested object.
 The first level of keys are `dataType` values used in the [job configurations](/extend/generic-extractor/jobs/#data-type).
 The second level of keys are names of properties found (or expected) in the response.
-The value is then an object with the following properties:
+Then the value is an object with the following properties:

 - `type` (optional, string) -- Mapping type, either `column`, `table` or `user`.
 Default value is `column`.
 - `mapping` (required, object) -- Mapping configuration, depends on the mapping type.

-TODO: primarni klic na vic sloupcich ?

-The following configuration
+The following configuration shows a sample mapping configuration for dataType `users` and column `id`:

 {% highlight json %}
 "mappings": {